TerraBreus/cub3d/docs/dev_log.md

 Progress is going to be slow.
 I absolutely hate this and my life feels miserable.
 I feel stupid and lazy.

 Added the `mlx_xpm_file_to_image()` to `init_tex()`.
 Now that we have our image, we should be able to start altering our DDA algorithm however I much rather prefer to smoke weed at this point so I think I need to chill for a sec and do something else...

+Trying to implement stuff but honestly, I think I might have to rewrite the wolfenstein and DDA algorithm for this.
+Another time I say!